gradle/sbt-build-scan-quickstart/README.md

 ## Create a Build Scan™

-Follow these simple steps to create and publish a Build Scan® on [scans.gradle.com][scans.gradle.com]:
+Follow these simple steps to create and publish a Build Scan® on [scans.gradle.com][scans.gradle.com].
+By proceeding you are accepting the [Gradle Terms of Service][terms-of-service].

 1. Clone this project
-1. Run `sbt package`
+2. Run `sbt -Dgradle.terms-of-service.accept=true package`

 The build should end with something similar to: